Vada Chennai: Plot

-Anbu, a 20 year-old skilled carrom player, whose friend Siva often gets him to play bet matches.
+Anbu, a 20 year-old skilled carrom player who has been taught to play carrom in his childhood by Rajan who was a respected person in the hood where Anbu lives in.
+He used to be friends with Siva who often gets him to play bet matches.
 On the night Rajiv Gandhi is assassinated, the entire hamlet where Anbu lives loots nearby shops and makes away with various goods.
 A masked girl steals a sewing machine from Anbu, but he lets her go.
 The next morning, the local cops, along with Thambi, arrive to recover the stolen goods.
-Despite having his goods returned, the shopkeeper is keen on filing a complaint against Anbu, as he had hit him the previous night under the pretext of not returning the sewing machine.
+Despite having his goods returned, the shopkeeper is keen on filing a complaint against Anbu, as he had hit him the previous night under the pretext of not returning the sewing machine, Anbu then goes to Siva for help but Guna's brother Shankar who is friends with Siva tries to give Anbu his weapons to warn the shopkeeper but Anbu refuses.
 In turn, Anbu goes and accosts the girl Padma, but she refuses to return it.
 Anbu gets beaten up by the shopkeeper and loses badly in that year's carrom tournament.
-Anbu and Padma begin a relationship, during the course of which Anbu saves Guna from contract killers during a festival.
-The killers reveal that they are Senthil's men and things only worsen between Guna and Senthil.
+Anbu and Padma begin a relationship, during the course of which Anbu saves Guna from contract killers during a festival, and Guna manages to defeat them resulting in few of them getting killed.
+The killers then reveal that they are Senthil's men and things only worsen between Guna and Senthil.

 2000: Raju helps Anbu shift to the 7th block after he cleverly smuggles in contraband for Raju.
 Meanwhile, Senthil is still trying to harbour political aspirations through a local politician named Muthu, who is also in prison.